You may have heard the statistic: 90% of breaches start with email. But you’re probably thinking, that won’t happen to me.

 There are many common examples like getting an email from HR@yourcompany.com asking you to update your W4 using the attached document.
 This may seem legitimate until you realize the HR department’s emails usually come through as email@example.com or directly from a specific employee.
 If you’re not careful, you could have just handed over your social security number to an attacker!
 BEC scams can also impersonate your CEO (as in the example below) or a familiar coworker asking for some type of sensitive information, document, or something else of value.
 These attacks differ from traditional phishing because there is not often a malicious link or document attached to the email.
 Instead, the attacker will use pure social engineering to get you to hand the information over.

-In fact, it happened to one of our Infogressive employees just a few days ago.
-She received an email to a personal email account from our CEO, Justin…or at least that’s what they wanted her to think.
+In fact, it happened to one of our employees.
+She received an email to their personal email account from our CEO (we'll call him Michael Scott)…or at least that’s what they wanted her to think.

 Here’s the message:

 This doesn’t seem too phishy, right?
 It’s just an email from your boss asking for help with something.
 There aren’t even any links.
 Seems safe….

 Until you look at the details and pay attention to the urgency you realize the following are red flags:

 Always check the details!

 How do you protect yourself or your company?